billfass/my_bert_model/README.md

 This is a custom BERT model fine-tuned for text classification.
 The model was trained using a subset of a publicly available dataset and is capable of classifying text into 3 classes.

+The dataset we've used contains information in the form of sentence pairs (promised and hypothesis).
+This dataset seems to be used for natural language understanding tasks, like inference classification or predicting the relationship between the promised and the hypothesis.
+As far as we are concerned, we are responsible for classifying the "promised" + "hypothesis" column based on the corresponding label.

+Project Objective: The main objective is to develop a Deep Learning model capable of predicting the relationship between the promised and the hypothesis in each sentence pair.

+Task: Classification task: Predict the relationship between the promised and the hypothesis.
+The classes might be different possible relationships such as "Contradiction", "Entailment", and "Neutral".

 ## Training Details

 - **Architecture**: BERT Base Multilingual Cased